What is a divorce?

 What is the residency requirement?

 To obtain a divorce in South Dakota, no length of residency or waiting period before beginning the action is required.
-However, you must be a resident in good faith and once the proceeding is commenced you must remain a resident of the state until the divorce is final.
+However, you must be a resident in good faith.
+If there are minor child(ren) born of the parties, a party cannot relocate with the minor child(ren) without advance permission of the Court or the other parent.

 What if my spouse is in another state?

 If your spouse does not reside in South Dakota, you can still begin a divorce action in South Dakota.
-The South Dakota court has the authority to grant a divor children who are in South Dakota and divide property located in South Dakota.
+The South Dakota court has the authority to grant a divorce and divide property located in South Dakota.
 The court in South Dakota generally does not have the authority to award you custody of the children that are residing in another state.

 If your spouse is in another state, you can obtain child support or have child support obligations enforced through the state's attorney's office, or through the Department of Social Services, Office of Child Support Enforcement.